Amit32624/ds_salary_proj/README.md

 Ridge Regression: MAE =

 ## Productionization
-In this step, I built a flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial in the reference section above.
+In this step, I built a flask API endpoint that was hosted on a local webserver.
 The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary.